Keweenaw Bay Ojibwa Community College: Academics

 The Bureau of Indian Education, Bureau of Indian Affairs, conducted a site visit in April 2010 and recommended the college for approval as a Tribally Controlled Community College/University under the Act.
 The U.S. Department of Education approved the KBOCC application for Title IV federal student aid programs.

 KBOCC is a member of the American Indian Higher Education Consortium (AIHEC), which is a community of tribally and federally chartered institutions.
 KBOCC was created in response to the higher education needs of American Indians.
 KBOCC generally serves geographically isolated populations that have no other means accessing education beyond the high school level.
+The college is also a member of the Michigan Community College Association (MCCA), which represents Michigan's public community colleges.